-We will continue with the investigation of stellar structure and evolution following on from the course "Structure and Evolution of Stars" in the Michaelmas Term.
+We will proceed with the investigation of further aspects of stellar structure and evolution following on from the course "Structure and Evolution of Stars" in the Michaelmas Term.

-The only way we know how to form heavy elements is through nuclear processes in stars in both their steady evolution and in their possible final catastrophic moments.
+The only way we know how to form heavy elements is through stellar processes.
 Thus stars are central in building the world around us.
-Insights into the structure and evolution of stars rely on a mathematical description of the physical processes which determine their nature.
-Stellar structure and evolution theory can then be tested through the comparison of theoretical results to observations.
+Insights into the structure and evolution of stars rely on a mathematical description of the physical processes which determine the nature of stars.
+The only way in which we may test stellar structure and evolution theory is through the comparison of theoretical results to observations.

-The main subjects to be covered will be an introduction to asteroseismology, stellar rotation, further details regarding mass loss from stars as well as some examples of stellar models and also a little about nuclear processes.
+The main subjects to be covered will be an introduction to asteroseismology, stellar rotation, as well as further details regarding mass loss from stars and some examples of stellar models.
 All these are essential if we endeavour to understand, interpret and study current observational data.